alvayus/sPyBlocks/README.md

 # Neural Logic Blocks

 This repository contains an open source Python package that provides researchers with a new toolkit of Spiking Neural Networks (SNN)-based building blocks that emulate the behavior of associated digital components.
 Therefore, these spiking blocks are useful for developing bio-inspired applications, which can be very useful especially for neuromorphic engineers.
+The toolkit has been developed using PyNN and SpyNNaker software packages and SpiNNaker hardware platform, more information in [depencencies](#dependencies) and [hardware platform](#hardware-platform)

 The set of blocks contained in this repository arises from a series of works, which is as follows: